 Getting a positive test result can be upsetting, and counselling may be offered.

 Over the counter tests: Are there any?

-Some pharmacies can test for chlamydia.
-Chlamydia testing kits are available to use at home, but the NHS says the accuracy is variable, and if you use a home test kit, talk to your pharmacist or doctor.
+Some pharmacies can provide tests for chlamydia, gonorrhoea and HIV and testing kits for these are available to use at home.
+However, the NHS says the accuracy of home testing kits is variable, and if you use a home test kit, talk to your pharmacist or doctor.

 Do STI tests cost money?